crgdb/gdb-7.11-patches/README.md

 # Background

-The patches enable GDB to debug Objectie C code.
+The patches enable GDB to debug Objective C code.

 If someone has time to run the GDB test suite and validate these changes, we can try to get them into the GDB repository.